SimeonRolev/RolevPlayerQT/README.md

 ## Synopsis

 This is a simple player, supporting .mp3 files.
-It is integrated with last.fm and supports the following features:
+It is integrated with last.fm and supports the following features: scrobbling, automatic album covers downloading, automatic lyrics search (uses lyricsnmusic.com), automatic artist/album info links.
--scrobbling
--automatic album covers downloading
--automatic lyrics search (uses lyricsnmusic.com) -automatic artist/album info links

 ## Usage